-Understanding whether LULA elevators (Limited Use Limited Access ) or Vertical Platform Lifts (VPL) will depend on are right for your building can be challenging.
+Understanding whether LULA elevators (Limited-Use/Limited-Application) or Vertical Platform Lifts (VPL) are right for your low-rise commercial building can be challenging.
 ADA mobility solutions are confusing for facility managers and building owners.
-Whether your goal for your Texas-based low-rise, low-occupancy building is ADA compliance or higher visitor satisfaction, we can help you make the right choice for your office, library, art gallery, museum, church, or other application.
+Whether your goal for your Texas-based low-rise, low-occupancy building is ADA compliance or higher visitor satisfaction, we can help you make the right choice for your office, library, school, retail building, art gallery, museum, church, apartments, or other application.

 LULA vs VPL Wheelchair Lifts

-- LULA elevators fall in between wheelchair lifts and high-use commercial elevators.
-They offer more features and a look and feel of high-use commercial elevators but are more compact and travel shorter vertical distances than a standard high-use commercial elevator.
+- LULA elevators fall in between wheelchair lifts and high-use commercial elevators both in terms of functionality and cost to install and operate.
+They offer more features and a look and feel of high-use commercial elevators, but are more compact and travel shorter vertical distances than a standard high-use commercial elevator.

 - Vertical Platform Lifts (VPL) are wheelchair lifts that rise like an elevator to move wheelchair-bound and otherwise mobility-challenged individuals from one level to another.
 But they have fewer features, are often less aesthetically pleasing in the space, and travel at a slower pace than LULA elevators making them less desirable for commercial buildings with higher traffic.